/execute-plan-sdlc — Plan Execution Orchestrator

 |---|---|---|

---preset <full|balanced|minimal> | Auto-select a model preset, skipping the interactive selection prompt. full = Speed, balanced = Balanced, minimal = Quality.
-Legacy A/B/C accepted.
-Invalid values fall back to interactive selection. | Interactive prompt |
+--quality <full|balanced|minimal> | Auto-select the model quality tier, skipping the interactive selection prompt. full = Speed, balanced = Balanced, minimal = Quality.
+Invalid values fall back to interactive selection.
+(Renamed from --preset in #190 to disambiguate from ship-sdlc’s --steps step-selection flag.)
+When invoked from ship-sdlc, --quality is forwarded only when the user explicitly passed --quality to ship. | Interactive prompt |

 --resume | Resume from the most recent execution state file for the current branch.
 Completed waves are skipped; in-progress waves are retried.
 If the plan has changed since execution started, you are prompted to resume or restart. | Off |